 - Buying an app template: $50

 - Publishing app: $150

 - Marketing: $150

 This is really a rough estimate and the lowest budget required to develop a simple app as far as I know.
 This is actually the budget one of my friends had to develop a simple Notepad app.
 He monetized his app by showing ads and selling a premium ads-free version that had extra features like styling, fonts, image insertion, etc. It was a good project and for $600 it actually worked out pretty well.

-To estimate the budget for bigger app projects, of course, more research and analysis is required.
+To estimate the budget for bigger app projects, of course, more research and analysis are required.
 It obviously costs more to develop an app that didn’t exist before, because you have to develop everything from scratch, and this alone costs a fortune.
 It is really hard to put a number there and call that budget estimation because niche apps tend to encounter barriers during development where there are a lot of hidden and unexpected costs.
 One of them is requiring external resources like APIs from different services and data providers.

 Now, how can you estimate your budget?
 Excellent question!
 While predicting the exact number is technically impossible, estimation requires a lot of research among the current data you can find on different sources online, including app stores, companies & developers’ websites, CrunchBase website, public domain financial data, startup companies’ data, etc. Also considering workforce wagers for developers, programmers, marketing agents, etc is important since a lot of the budget should be dedicated to human resources.
 Other costs like external resources & services of any kind should be considered as well.

 The goal of every business is to make money.
 Every app there is, even if it’s free, is making money based on a business model.
 Every app, online service, social network, website, etc. have some form of monetization because, without it, the owner will go bankrupt in a matter of weeks.
 You want to develop an app to make money, right?
 Yes!